juicedata/juicefs/docs/en/guide/cache_management.md

 #### Cache life cycle

-When the cache usage space reaches the upper limit (that is, the cache size is greater than or equal to `--cache-size`) or the disk is almost full (that is, the free disk space ratio is less than `--free-space-ratio`), the JuiceFS client will automatically clean the cache.
+When the cache usage space reaches the upper limit (that is, the cache size is greater than or equal to `--cache-size`) or the disk is almost full (that is, the free disk space ratio is less than `--free-space-ratio`), the JuiceFS client will automatically expire cache using random two algorithm, i.e. pick two blocks and expire the least accessed one.

 JuiceFS allocates 100GiB cache space by default, but this does not mean that you have to have a disk with a capacity more than that.
 This value represents the maximum capacity that a JuiceFS client may use if the disk capacity allows.
 When the remaining space on the disk is less than 100GiB, ensure that the remaining space is not less than 10% by default.

 For example, if you set `--cache-dir` to a partition with a capacity of 50GiB, then if `--cache-size` is set to 100GiB, JuiceFS will always keep the cache capacity around 45GiB, which means that more than 10% of the partition is reserved.

-When the cache is full, the JuiceFS client cleans the cache using LRU-like algorithm, i.e., it tries to clean the oldest and least-used data.
+JuiceFS currently estimates the size of cached objects by adding up the size of all cached objects with a minimum size of 4KiB, which is usually different from the `du` results.

-### Client write data cache
+### Client write data cache {#writeback}

 When writing data, the JuiceFS client caches the data in memory until it is uploaded to the object storage when a chunk is written or when the operation is forced by `close()` or `fsync()`.
 When `fsync()` or `close()` is called, the client waits for data to be written to the object storage and notifies the metadata service before returning, thus ensuring data integrity.